oucem/stormpath-sdk-java/docs/source/forwarded-request.rst

-You can also define this bean to provide your symmetric key for HMAC algorithms as well if you prefer not to configure the HMAC signing key using the ``stormpath.zuul.account.header.jwt.key.k`` or ``stormpath.zuul.account.header.jwt.key.k`` config properties.
+You can also define this bean to provide your symmetric key for HMAC algorithms as well if you prefer not to configure the HMAC signing key using the ``stormpath.zuul.account.header.jwt.key.k`` config property.

 Custom Header Value